lifting-bits/mcsema/README.md

 ## Getting help

-If you are experiencing problems with McSema or just want to learn more and contribute, join the `#tool-mcsema` channel of the [Empire Hacking Slack](https://empireslacking.herokuapp.com/).
+If you are experiencing problems with McSema or just want to learn more and contribute, join the `#binary-lifting` channel of the [Empire Hacking Slack](https://empireslacking.herokuapp.com/).
 Alternatively, you can join our mailing list at [mcsema-dev@googlegroups.com](https://groups.google.com/forum/?hl=en#!forum/mcsema-dev) or email us privately at mcsema@trailofbits.com.

 ## FAQ